top of page

 Absentee/Early Voting by Mail

-Primary Election Registration Dates
+Election Registration Dates

 Military/Special Federal Voters

-Go here to register, and request a Federal Post Card Application (FCPA)
+Go here to register and request a Federal Post Card Application (FCPA)

-• May 9: Deadline to transmit ballots eligible to Military/Special Federal/UOCAVA voters.
+• September 19th: Deadline to transmit ballots eligible to Military/Special Federal/UOCAVA voters.

-• June 14: Last day for a board of elections to receive applications for Special Federal/UOCAVA absentee ballot for general by mail if NOT previously registered.
+• October 25th: Last day for a board of elections to receive applications for Special Federal/UOCAVA absentee ballot for general by mail if NOT previously registered.

-• June 14: Last day for a board of elections to receive applications for Military absentee ballot by mail if NOT previously registered.
+• October 25th: Last day for a board of elections to receive applications for Military absentee ballot by mail if NOT previously registered.

-• June 17: Last day for a board of elections to receive applications for Military/Special Federal absentee ballot for general by mail if previously registered.
+• October 28th: Last day for a board of elections to receive applications for Military/Special Federal absentee ballot for general by mail if previously registered.

-• June 23: Last day to apply in person for a Military absentee ballot for general if previously registered.
+• November 3rd: Last day to apply in person for a Military absentee ballot for general if previously registered.

-• June 24: Last day to postmark Military/Special Federal/UOCAVA return ballot.
-Must be received by the local board of elections no later than July 1st..
+• November 4th: Last day to postmark Military/Special Federal/UOCAVA return ballot.
+Must be received by the local board of elections no later than November 17th...

 Registration FAQ